 By Michael V. Hannigan/HCN

-Here are my 10 Observations from the sidelines.
+Here are my 10 observations from the day after Thanksgiving.

 — Malakoff’s game plan was obvious to everyone in the stadium.
 The Tigers came in wanting to be physical, run between the tackles and impose their will on the Bulldogs and that is exactly what they did.
 It was a “four yards and a cloud of dust” stategy for which Jefferson had no answer.

 — Keevie Rose was the focal point of Malakoff’s attack and the junior should have no trouble sleeping tonight.
 He carried 38 times for 127 yards and a touchdown, according to my unofficial stats.
 Rose ran down hill all game long, punishing the Bulldogs.

 — Speaking of punishment, can we get a hand for the big guys up front.
 The Malakoff offensive line dominated this game.
 Kyler Dalrymple, Jamicah Gregg, Lincoln Rogers, Eric Littleton and Brenden McClintock along with tight ends Parker Busch and Colby Rush manhandled the Bulldogs.